Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: dendoktoor, Pixabay

-As mentioned above, both dogs are descendants of the Old English Bulldog, a breed whose history is under dispute.
-Some believe this dog was a large, Mastiff-like creature that was used in combat by the ancient Greeks, while others say it was descended from war dogs used by tribes native to the Caucasus Mountains.
+As mentioned above, both dogs are descendants of the Old English Bulldog, whose history is disputed.
+Some believe the dog was a large, Mastiff-like creature used in combat by the ancient Greeks, while others say they descended from war dogs used by tribes native to the Caucasus Mountains.

 Regardless of where the breed came from, we know it was used for bull baiting in England as early as the 17th century C.E.
 Bull baiting is a terrible sport in which dogs try to bring a bull down by its nose and pin it to the ground; fortunately, humanity eventually came to its senses and banned the practice.